Last Updated on

 As soon as you hit its home page you see a plethora of five-star reviews:

-WhiteSmoke is a one-stop writing software tool that checks your grammar, writing style, punctuation, and spelling.
-It’s designed to suggest improvements to your writing style and highlight all potential mistakes a writer might make.
+WhiteSmoke is a one-stop writing software tool that checks your grammar (grammar checking / grammatical errors), writing style, punctuation, and spelling (classic spell check).
+It’s designed to suggest improvements to your writing style and highlight all potential mistakes a writer might make, from simple spelling mistakes to a more complicated sentence rephraser tool.

 Whitesmoke is used all over the world both by native and non-native English speakers, it uses Natural Language Processing or NLP technology and algorithms to mimic or “learn” how the brain works while you’re writing.